NE204-Fall2018/NE204-Fall2018.github.io/content/labs/rubric.md

 Ten percent of the lab report grade will go towards an evaluation of the tests provided with the data analysis code.
-Code testing is not the focus of these labs, so the test suite is not expected to exhaustively test every piece of code written by the students.
+Code testing is not the focus of these labs, so the test suite is not expected to exhaustively cover every piece of code written by the students.
 The goal here is more to get students used to the habit of writing tests for their data analysis code.
 One effective way of generating relevant tests is to implement "thought